 Step 1: Decide if Foster Parenting is Right for You

 The first step is deciding whether you truly want to foster a child.
 This is no small decision.
 You need to take stock of your parenting skills and limitations.
 Some questions to ask yourself include:

 Step 2: Apply to be a Foster Parent

 Once you've committed to fostering a child, the next stage is to contact your state's foster care agency and apply.
 The county often subcontracts out foster care to private agencies that place children with families.
-Check first with the department of health and human services in your county for specifics, but see Foster Parent Requirements for a general overview.
+Check first with the department of health and human services in your county for foster parent requirements.